ctn-malone/websocketd-controller/README.md

 Wrapper to execute command-line interface programs described by json files.
-It it means to be run by [websocketd](https://github.com/joewalnes/websocketd)
+It is meant to be run by [websocketd](https://github.com/joewalnes/websocketd)

 Requires [QuickJS](https://github.com/ctn-malone/quickjs-cross-compiler/releases/tag/2020-11-08_3%2Bext-lib-0.1.0) for compilation